Fear Factory: Soul of a New Machine (1992–1994)

-Fear Factory shopped the Concrete demo to various labels, and was rejected by a number of well-known metal record labels, such as Metal Blade, Earache, Nuclear Blast and Peaceville Records.
-Eventually, after presenting the demo to then-Sepultura lead vocalist Max Cavalera, Max was so impressed that he recommended Fear Factory to A&R representative Monte Conner, of the then-death-metal-focused Roadrunner Records label, which offered the band a recording contract.
+Fear Factory shipped the Concrete demo to various labels and was rejected by a number of metal record labels, such as Metal Blade, Earache, Nuclear Blast, and Peaceville Records.
+After presenting the demo to then-Sepultura lead vocalist Max Cavalera, he recommended Fear Factory to A&R representative Monte Conner of Roadrunner Records, which offered the band a contract.
 While the band signed the contract, it has since become controversial because of Roadrunner's treatment of the band during the events surrounding its 2002 breakup.
-This was reflected in the first album Archetype (2004), which was released following the band's re-formation.
-The opening song with lyrics by Burton C. Bell, "Slave Labor", was direct about the band's feelings on the matter.
+This was reflected in the first album, Archetype (2004), released following the band's reformation.
+The opening song, with lyrics by Burton C. Bell, "Slave Labor", was direct about the band's feelings on the matter.
 After working with numerous bassists, Andrew Shives was hired as a live bassist prior to the release of Soul of a New Machine.

-Released in 1992, Soul of a New Machine, which was recorded with producer Colin Richardson, gave the band greater exposure in the music scene.
-The sound of the album presages the mixing of metal genres which would soon be called alternative metal.
-The production combined Bell's harsh and melodic vocals, Herrera's machine-like drums, the integrated industrial samples and textures and the sharp, down-tuned, rhythmic, death metal riffs of Dino Cazares.
+Released in 1992, Soul of a New Machine, recorded with producer Colin Richardson, gave the band greater exposure in the music scene.
+The album anticipates the mixing of metal genres that would be called alternative metal.
+The production combined Bell's harsh and melodic vocals, Herrera's machine-like drums, the integrated industrial samples and textures, and Cazares's sharp, down-tuned, rhythmic, death metal riffs.
 Cazares and Herrera wrote all the music.
-Because the band had no bass player, Cazares played both guitar and bass on the recording.
+Because the band had no bass player, Cazares played guitar and bass on the record.
 Jason Birchmeier of AllMusic called the album "groundbreaking" and said that "it ushered in the '90s alternative metal era".

 To promote the album, Fear Factory embarked on extensive U.S. tours with Biohazard, Sepultura, and Sick of It All.
 During this period, sampler-keyboardist Reynor Diego joined the group.
 An album tour of Europe with Brutal Truth, then Cannibal Corpse, Cathedral, and Sleep, followed.
-The next year, they hired Front Line Assembly member Rhys Fulber to remix some songs from the album, demonstrating the band's willingness to experiment with their music.
-The results took on a predominantly industrial guise, and were released as the Fear Is the Mindkiller EP (1993).
+The next year, they hired Front Line Assembly member Rhys Fulber to remix some songs from the album, demonstrating the band's willingness to experiment.
+The results took on an industrial guise, and were released as the Fear Is the Mindkiller EP (1993).
 Soul of a New Machine and Fear is the Mindkiller were released (2004) as a package in a new re-mastered reissue by Roadrunner Records.

-In 1994, Andrew Shives was forced to leave the band.
-Cazares recorded both the guitar and bass for the entire album.
+In 1994, Andrew Shives left the band.
+Cazares recorded the guitar and bass for the album.
 In November the same year, the band met Belgian Christian Olde Wolbers through Evan Seinfeld of Biohazard.
-Wolbers auditioned for Fear Factory's permanent bassist.
+Wolbers auditioned to be Fear Factory's permanent bassist.
 Wolbers joined the band immediately since the band's tour was starting in two weeks.